314lipczuk/ODE_project_report/main.typ

 Data from 3 experiments were used in our pipeline, representing distinct light activation patterns.
 All experiments start with a 10 minute period of no stimulation, that was used for calibrating the baseline levels of activity.
 Sampling rate of each experiment was $1 / "min"$.
-Data was prepared by first converting raw intensities captured by the microscope for nucleus and cytoplasm into a fraction $I_"cytoplasm"/(I_"cytoplasm"+I_"nucleus")$ representing active ERK.
+Data was prepared by first converting raw intensities captured for nucleus and cytoplasm into a fraction $I_"cytoplasm"/(I_"cytoplasm"+I_"nucleus")$ representing active ERK.
 Baseline subtraction was done on a per-cell level, and afterward normalization was performed for each experimental group separately.